a11yproject/a11yproject.com/_posts/2014-05-15-getting-started-aria.md

 * Landmark

   Landmark roles identify large content areas and are used by screen readers for navigation.
 If landmark roles are used, it's important that all page content fall under a role so that all content is available to the navigation.
-  Eg. `<footer role="contentinfo">`
+  E.g. `<footer role="contentinfo">`

 * Document

     Document roles provide a structural description for a section and are typically non-interactive.
-Some document roles map onto existing HTML tags (Eg. `<div role="form">`) and are only meant for cases when using the native tag is not possible.
+Some document roles map onto existing HTML tags (E.g. `<div role="form">`) and are only meant for cases when using the native tag is not possible.
 It's unnecessary to add ARIA roles to existing semantically meaningful elements.
 For example, `<form role="form">` is redundant.

 * Widget

   Widget roles describe common interactive patterns that currently lack semantic equivalents in HTML, and can be used on their own, or as part of larger, composite widgets.
-  Eg. `<div role="tooltip">`
+  E.g. `<div role="tooltip">`

 * Abstract